 Time-limited positions are most often used when there are soft monies or grant monies to fund a position where there are no guarantees in the continuance of the funding source.
 Additionally, time-limited positions are frequently used when there is a project with a defined end date within three years.

-Time-limited positions and employee appointments must be changed to permanent at the end of the three-year period if the position is to be continued.
-Departments may request a time-limited position change to permanent status prior to the planned end date or the three-year period if circumstances permit (i.e. permanent monies become available).
+Time Limited positions can be refilled should an employee leave, but they should not be used for ongoing business needs over long periods of time.
+If a time-limited position has been occupied for a total of three years by the same employee, the position and employee must become permanent.
+Employees already in a permanent appointment may not be converted to time-limited in the current position.
+Departments may request a time-limited position change to permanent status prior to the planned end date or the three-year occupancy period if circumstances permit (i.e. permanent monies become available).
 In order to change the status of a position, the department will initiate an Add/Update Position ePAR in ConnectCarolina.

 Contact your Compensation and Classification Consultant for questions regarding status changes.
-Contact your Employment Consultant if there is an employee in the position at the time of the change to ensure an updated Conditions of Employment is provided to the employee.
+Contact your Talent Acquisition Partner if there is an employee in the position at the time of the change to ensure an updated Conditions of Employment is provided to the employee.
 If the position is to be ended, then the employee must be notified in writing and the position must be abolished.

 “Time-limited” appointments differ from temporary appointments in that employees in time-limited positions are eligible to participate in all benefit and employee programs in which “regular” permanent employees may participate.
 Employees with a time-limited appointment receive leave, total state service credit, retirement and health benefits.
 However, upon separation, time-limited employees are not eligible for severance pay, priority re-employment, or health insurance continuation.